 The following dependencies are implicitly added:

 their immediate parent slice unit.

-units will implicitly have dependencies of type
+Slice units will automatically have dependencies of type

 shutdown.target.
 These ensure that slice units are removed prior to system shutdown.
-Only